geomagpy/magpy/README.md

         corrdata = rawdata.bc()

+Pease note that MagPy by defaults expects basevalues for HDZ (see example3.txt).
+When applying these basevalues the D-base value is automatically converted to nT and applied to your variation data.
+Alternatively you can also use MaPy basevalue files with XYZ basevalues.
+In order to apply such data correctly, the column names need to contain the correct names, i.e. X-base, Y-base, Z-base instead of H-base, D-base and Z-base (as in example3.txt).

 If baseline jumps/breaks are necessary due to missing data, you can call the baseline function for each independent segment and combine the resulting baseline functions to  a list:

         stream = read(mydata,starttime='2016-01-01',endtime='2016-03-01')